Best Scope For 350 Legend – Reviews and Buying Guide w/FAQs

 3. Vortex Diamondback 4-16×44 FFP Riflescope

 Vortex used extra low-dispersion glasses in this scope.
 They are also known as ED glass.
-ED glass performs insanely good during the low-light condition and gets extremely bright during day time.
-When you pair the ED glasses with an FFP reticle, the scope suddenly becomes a lot more appealing to a ton of you out there.
+ED glass performs insanely well during low-light conditions and gets extremely bright during that time.
+When you pair the ED glasses with an FFP reticle, Diamondback suddenly becomes a lot more appealing to a ton of you out there.
 There is no distortion present on any angle of the scope.
-Thanks to the fully multi-coating that Vortex provides to their lenses.

 Read More: 17 HMR | 450 Bushmaster | 6.5 Creedmoor | Savage 220